2023 Scientific Program

 Zejuan Li, Houston Methodist

-Profiling PIK3CA Variants - a highlight of C2 domain variants in Disorders of Somatic Mosaicism
+Profiling PIK3CA Variants - a highlight of C2 domain variants in disorders of Somatic Mosaicism

-Yang Cao, Washington University School of Medicine
+Yang Cao, Washington University in St. Louis

 A female-specific chimeric RNA with differential expression in COVID patients